-In addition to the above-mentioned manufacturing facilities, Advantest has manufacturing facilities in Korea and Malaysia, sales offices and customer support centers throughout the world, and owned or leased research facilities in Japan and the U.S. Advantest owns each of its significant properties.
+In addition to the above-mentioned manufacturing facilities, Advantest has manufacturing facilities in Korea and Malaysia, sales offices and customer support centers in various regions of the world, and owned or leased research facilities in Japan, the U.S. and Germany.
+Advantest owns each of its significant properties.